frizatch/2DGeology_in_QGIS/README.md

 Loading the georeferenced geologic maps is optional.
 You may have skipped downloading these if you don't have a powerful computer.
 If you do load them, one trick to make rendering faster is to keep these layers turned off while you're working and only turn them on for reference when needed.

-An alternate way to load data, especially when it's all in one location as it is in this case, is to make sure your Browser Panel is open, navigate to the files using the expanding arrows, then merely drag the files over to the Layers Panel.
+An alternate way to load data, especially when it's all in one location as it is in this case, is to make sure your Browser Panel is open, navigate to the files using the expanding arrows, then merely drag the files down to the Layers Panel.

 ![browser panel](images/BrowserPanel_scaled.png)